ryderbelserion/Shopkeepers/README.md

 ===========

 Shopkeepers is a Bukkit plugin which allows you to set up custom villager shopkeepers that sell exactly what you want them to sell and for what price.
-You can set up admin shops, which have infinite supply, and you can also set up player shops, which pull supply from a chest.
+You can set up admin shops, which have infinite supply, and you can also set up player shops, which pull supply from a container.

 **BukkitDev Page**: https://dev.bukkit.org/projects/shopkeepers
 **Wiki**: https://github.com/Shopkeepers/Shopkeepers-Wiki/wiki